 Development Application Process

 Typically, applications for development follow the steps outlined in the development application process flowchart below.
-For more information on planning and zoning processes as they relate to specific projects, contact the Community Development Division at 480-358-3003.
+For more information on planning and zoning processes as they relate to specific projects, contact Development Services at 480-358-3003.

 The General Plan is the Town’s guiding document for land use, public facilities and services, circulation and economic development.
 The General Plan is updated every five years to ensure that development remains in-line with residents’ vision for the future of the community.
 Additionally, the Town is required to review proposed amendments to the General Plan annually as part of a state-mandated process to revise the plan.
 Applications for major amendments to the General Plan are accepted once a year in June.